jbearce/new-site/docs/getting-started.md

       Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
       ```

-5. In an eleveated PowerShell window, import the BurntToast module.
+5. In an elevated PowerShell window, import the BurntToast module.

       ```ps
       Import-Module BurntToast